 The CAEN Lab Software Environment (CLSE) is the desktop computing experience for students using CAEN computers.
-It is available for Microsoft Windows and Red Hat Enterprise Linux on dual-boot computers, and is designed to enable ease of use and enhance productivity for College of Engineering students performing coursework and academic research.
+It is available for Microsoft Windows and Red Hat Enterprise Linux on dual-boot computers, and is designed to enable ease of use and enhance productivity for Michigan Engineering students performing coursework and academic research.
 The software library bundled with the CLSE includes a large set of engineering-specific applications covering a wide range of disciplines, as well as software for general productivity.

 All software applications available in the CLSE are licensed to be used for either “Student Instruction” or “Academic Research” purposes.
 Some applications may have licensing terms which restrict their use in other ways, such as only being accessible from on-campus networks, or only in particular computer labs.
 Details about the different types of restrictions are available on our Software Access & Licensing Restrictions page.

 In cases where a software title has restrictions beyond the general Student Instruction or Academic Research definitions, a notation will be provided in our online software listing.

 Depending on an application’s licensing terms and one’s role at Michigan Engineering, individuals may not be able to access certain software in the CLSE.
 For example, while one may be able to log into CAEN computers, staff members or visiting scholars may not have access to the same software as enrolled students (see our online software listing for specific restrictions).

 Individuals who would not otherwise be granted access to the instructional or research licenses of software may request access to an application by completing the CLSE Request for Software Access form.
 CAEN staff will review the license terms for the requested application, and grant access on a case-by-case basis according to eligibility and availability (i.e. submitting the form does not guarantee access to a license will be granted).

 Updates and Support